What is a Network as a Service (NaaS)?

 Replacing hardware with NaaS subscriptions changes IT spending from a CapEx model to an OpEx model.
 Budgeting becomes more predictable - and CFOs become happier - as the peaks and troughs of IT spending even out and the organization’s TCO declines.
 The overall business benefits as well since a fully-managed NaaS experiences less downtime.

-Companies can improve their security posture by migrating to a NaaS.
+Companies can improve their security posture by migrating to a NaaS model.
 Vendors take on the responsibility for keeping their services and underlying hardware updated with the latest security patches.
-They also include management and monitoring features with their offerings.
+They also include network management and monitoring features with their offerings.
 And because NaaS vendors operate at scale, they can offer advanced security services and in-house expertise that many companies could never afford.

 The NaaS Ecosystem